Docents & Guides

 Although bilingualism is not necessary, it is an asset as we get many requests for French speaking guides/docents.

 How do you become a docent or gallery guide?

 No experience is needed.
 We will provide you with all the necessary training to carry out your volunteer role with confidence and enthusiasm.
 Training will include learning about our collection through behind-the-scenes tours, talks with curator and artists, studio demonstrations, and lively discussions about the art.
 New volunteers will receive guidance in three phases of training:

-- Introductory Training Course – The multi-week training session offers an overview of Art Gallery of Nova Scotia operations,its collection and touring strategies.
-This course is three hours a week for six weeks (four in the spring, two weeks in the fall to review).
+- Introductory Training Workshop – The weekend long training session offers an overview of Art Gallery of Nova Scotia operations, its collection and touring strategies.
+This workshop is offered twice a year, once in the fall, and once in January.

 - Mentored Training – A mentor is paired with you to provide further guidance in your training by helping you become familiar with the gallery, touring strategies and resources.